Metro Vancouver is home to numerous wonderful parks and places to walk in nature. One such place is the North Alouette Greenway in Maple Ridge.

 Cycling along the Greenway

 If you keep following the trail in a northwest direction you’ll reach Neaves Road which marks the border between Pitt Meadows and Maple Ridge.
 At Neaves Road there is a small parking area, so you can start your ride here too if you want.
-From the North Alouette Greenway parking lot to Neaves Road, by bike, takes about 25 minutes plus or minus depending on how fast you peddle.
+From the North Alouette Greenway parking lot to Neaves Road, by bike, takes about 25 minutes or so depending on how fast you peddle.
 So it’s not so far.

 If you continue west from Neaves Road you’ll find that both the trail and the North Alouette River start to turn southwest, then south and then southeast and then east (so kind of in a big circle).
 The route makes a loop and keeps going until you come back to the north end of 216th Street (which is just a few blocks from the North Alouette Greenway parking lot where you might have left your car).